 Inside a computer all information is stored as binary numbers – either a 1 or a 0.
-In a computer this will mean either a switch being open or closed, or the presence or absence of a voltage signal travelling down a wire.
+In a computer this will mean either a switch being open or closed, or the different voltage levels travelling down a wire.

 Every single type of data – sound, graphics, text, animations, etc. will always be stored as a series of binary numbers.
 Each of these numbers has a size, the bigger the size, the bigger the data.

 In this lesson, we’ll learn about:

 - The different units of data storage.

 - How to convert between the different units of data storage.